rymdolle/aoc2024/README.md

 https://adventofcode.com/2024/

-Trying to improve my skills in Java and C++.
+Trying to improve my skills in Java, C++ and Erlang.